jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 done
 ```

-To merging all of the MetaPhlAn2 percentage profiles of all the libraries
+To merge all of the MetaPhlAn2 percentage profiles of all the libraries we
+then did the following.

 ```bash
 cd 04-analysis/screening/metaphlan2/output